onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Excessive unproductive rent seeking
 Intolerance only to the intolerant no walls to keep people inside by force/coersion - apostasy is kosher - you can leave at any time!

+in regards to the tension between intolerance and non-coerciveness
+    "Do I contradict myself?
+Very well then I contradict myself, I am large, I contain multitudes."

 openness, coherence, integration